Determining Number and Cost of Generalized Mycielskian Graphs: for with Twins

+We note here that the proof of Theorem~\ref{thm:DettG} actually says something stronger: given a determining set $\tS$ for $\tG$ containing $\tT$, we can find $R$ so that for any minimum twin cover $T$, $S=T\cup R$ is a determining set for $G$.

-From Theorem~\ref{thm:DettG}, when the image $\tT$ of minimum twin cover $T$ of $G$ yields a determining set for $\tG$, then $\det G = |T|$.
+Theorem~\ref{thm:DettG} yields natural bounds on $\det(G)$ in terms of $|T|$ and $\det(\tG)$.
+When the image $\tT$ of a minimum twin cover $T$ of $G$ yields a determining set for $\tG$, then $\det(G) = |T|$.
+Alternatively, when the image $\tT$ of a minimum twin cover of $G$ is disjoint from any minimum size determining set for $\tG$, then $\det(G) = |T| + \det(\tG)$.
+Figures~\ref{fig:tGisP4} and~\ref{fig:C4Pend} depict both such scenarios.

-\begin{ex} For the graph $G$ in Figure~\ref{fig:tGisP4}, $T = \{y\}$ is a minimum twin cover.
-Since $\tT = \{[x]\}$ is a minimum size determining set for $\tG$, we have $\tS = \tT$, and $S = T= \{y\}$ is a minimum size determining set for $G$.
-In addition, increasing the size of $[x]$ by adding additional twins of $x$ gives an infinite family for which $\det(G) = |T|$. \end{ex}
+\begin{ex} For the graph $G$ in Figure~\ref{fig:tGisP4}, $T = \{y\}$ is both a minimum twin cover and a minimum size determining set for $G$.
+Thus, $\det(G)=|T|$.
+Note that in this case $\tT = [x]$ yields a determining set for $\tG$ and $R$ is empty.
+Furthermore, by adding pendant edges to $G$ at $u$, increasing the number of twins of $x$ and the size of $T$, we can generate an infinite family of graphs for which $\det(G)=|T|$. \end{ex}